ReScience/ReScience-submission/code/README.md

 qsub -J 0-2199 run_main_cluster.sh
 ```

-which runs the parameter of para.npy 100 times with different random seeds and saves the results.
+which runs the parameter of para.npy 100 times with different random seeds and saves the results (one small file per run).

+It is worth running only a few runs with the option -J 0-1 to check if all packages are installed on the cluster (e.g. numba might be unavailable - in that case comment out lines 13, 67, 210).

-Those files can then be analysed with analysis_main_cluster.py - after changing the paths  on lines 35-39 - which then plots the results as in figure 5.
-The analysis script might require the installation of some additional packages (re, glob).
+The resulting files can then be analysed with analysis_main_cluster.py which then plots the results as in figure 5.
+This file can be run on the cluster (if the cluster can run matplotlib) or after copying the resulting files (2200 files, total ~ 1.25MB) into the /data folder on a local machine.